 Gun violence is a hot-button issue that has permeated the media in recent years.
 The unfortunate reality is that in Oklahoma, many licensed firearms are used for destructive purposes.
-According to the CDC, Oklahoma’s firearm mortality rate is nearly twice that of the rest of the country.
+According to the CDC, Oklahoma’s firearm mortality rate is nearly twice that of the rest of the United States.

-Although nearly two-thirds of all gun-related deaths in Oklahoma are suicides, the number of annual gun homicides has risen both locally and nationally in recent years as well.
+Although nearly two-thirds of all of Oklahoma’s gun-related deaths are suicides, the number of annual gun homicides has risen both locally and nationally in recent years as well.
 Oklahoma has consistently ranked as a state with some of the highest rates of gun death in the country, highlighting a necessity for more control and better education of gun owners to prevent their firearms from being used for nefarious purposes.

 Oklahoma Gun Death Statistics

 Cleveland County alone accounted for nearly 20-30 percent of all gun-related deaths in Oklahoma annually between 2014 and 2017.
 Nearly two-thirds of these deaths each year were gun-related suicides, while the rate of gun-related homicides in Oklahoma sharply rose between 2014 and 2015.

 Nearly one-quarter of total deaths in Oklahoma each year are a result of gun crime.
 Gun-assisted suicides and homicides ranked first and second respectively as the leading types of violent deaths between 2012 and 2016, with an average of 743 deaths per year (suicide) and 268 per year (homicides) being reported.

 Proper gun storage and firearm safety can help reduce rates of gun mortality both nationally and locally.
 Approximately 1 out of 3 homes with kids have access to unlocked, loaded guns, which can create a dangerous environment if they are able to access these guns without parental supervision.